parallelworks/test-workflow-action/README.md

 Additionally, the action accepts the following inputs:
 1. pw-user: The name of the PW user account to launch the job.
 2. workflow-name: The name of the workflow to run.
 3. workflow-parameters: A JSON-formatted string containing the inputs to the workflow.
-You can generate this string by filling in the input form of a given workflow, navigating to the JSON tab, and copying the inputs.
+You can generate this string by filling in the input form of a given workflow, navigating to the JSON tab, and copying the inputs (see this [image](https://github.com/parallelworks/test-workflow-action/blob/main/json-input-form.png).
 4. resource-names: The names of the resources required to run the workflow.
 Use "---" to specify multiple resources, e.g., r1---r2.
 The format for each resource is `<user_name>/<resource_name>`.
 If no user_name is provided, the user's name is used by default.
 This input is optional.
 When not provided, the resources are obtained from the computeResource parameter types in the workflow-parameters.

 A sample workflow utilizing this action is provided [here](https://github.com/parallelworks/test-workflow-action/blob/main/.github/workflows/run_job.yml).